 So child friendly and such an enjoyable experience...
 Everyone got to play in different styles and experience so much music without it feeling regimented...
 The improv showed that the kids got a chance to experience other aspects of music that they might not always get when they are ploughing through grades.
-The enthusiasm of the teachers was amazing...
-I imagine that it would be hard to find a course which has got the balance as well as Priory Farm has.
+The enthusiasm of the teachers was amazing... it would be hard to find a course which has got the balance as well as Priory Farm has.

 Andrea Monaghan 2017

 To find out more before you apply, please scroll down the page for details about the camp, and about course fees including information about family discounts and bursaries.

 Our next dates:

 Welcome along to our 15th Priory Farm Music Camp.
 We are proud of the way PFMC has continued to be as inclusive as possible while staying uniquely small.

 Musicians aged about 8-11 (the age range is flexible) are welcome to apply for a place on this residential camp.
 Our small size and friendly setting enable us to encourage musical development in each child, through orchestral and ensemble playing with the help of specialist instrumental coaching.

 This year we are moving to an absolutely perfect new venue set in a beautiful part of the Cotswolds, near to Moreton-in-Marsh.
 (This is about 20 minutes west of Priory Farm).
 Children will still camp in tents, and spend much of their time outdoors, playing music and having fun with new friends.
 PFMC is the perfect setting for children to grow in confidence: not just musically, but socially, and, with a wonderful swimming lake (complete with its own little island), a tennis court, a purpose built adventure playground, and acres of green fields, it is a fantastic summer adventure!

 With some reluctance, we have raised the fee this year due to all the associated extra costs of moving to a larger venue.
 It is going to be very exciting and well worth the move, we hope you will agree.